dmahlow/gceu_workshop_mcp_live/README.md

 ## Overview

 This MCP server provides a bridge between LLM applications and desktop automation functionality.
-It exposes mouse and keyboard automation capabilities through the MCP protocol, enabling AI assistants to:
+It exposes mouse, keyboard, and screen automation capabilities through the MCP protocol, enabling AI assistants to:

 - Click, right-click, and double-click at specific coordinates
 - Move the mouse cursor with smooth or instant movement
 - Type text with optional character delays
 - Press individual keys or key combinations
 - Get current mouse cursor position
+- Capture screenshots of the desktop
+- Get screen dimensions

 ## Features

 ### Mouse Automation

 - **Click**: Left click at specified coordinates
 - **Right Click**: Right click at specified coordinates
 - **Double Click**: Double click at specified coordinates